 Evaluating staff is crucial for setting standards and improving the organization.
-When a performance evaluation is carried out properly, those involved see justice served when a superstar is recognized, and the underperformer corrected.
+When there is a proper performance evaluation, participants will see justice served by recognizing a superstar, and the correcting the underperformer.

 It’s all about improvement.
 The value of Performance Evaluations is in helping employees to perform at better levels, excel and be promoted, and to avoid termination.

 Our goals for the organization are to increase employee engagement, grow in abilities, increase accuracy, decrease waste, and create a more pleasant workplace environment.
 To facilitate this, there needs to be a clear understanding of the employees’ responsibilities to see how they contribute to the organization meeting its goals.

 Do you clearly communicate expectations to the employee throughout the year?
 How?
 Some of these expectations are in job descriptions, job training, general orientation, and reorientation.